No function is continuous only at points in a countable dense subset: Introduction.

-We prove that for complete metric spaces, without isolated points, there are no functions continuous only on a countable dense set.
+We prove that for complete metric spaces, without isolated points, there are no functions that are continuous only on a countable dense set.
 This, of course, also follows from Baire's theorem by the previous remarks.
 Our argument, though, only uses the fact that Cauchy sequences must converge.
 As in \cite{Du}, we are interested in techniques independent of Baire's theorem that can be used in an undergraduate real analysis class.
-The main idea is to construct a new point in a nested decreasing intersection of closed balls.
+The main idea is that for each sequence of points one can construct a new point, not in the sequence, that is obtained in the intersection of a nested decreasing sequence of closed balls.
 This idea of creating a new point in a countable intersection of closed bounded intervals can already be seen in Cantor's 1874 proof of the uncountability of the real numbers (see, e.g., \cite{KS}), and Volterra's original proof does use a version of the Nested Intervals theorem as remarked in \cite{Du}.
-There are proofs already that use the Nested Intervals theorem to prove that there is no function that is continuous only on the rational numbers, or on a countable dense set of real numbers, see Gauld \cite{G93}, Lee \cite{L}, and Saxe \cite{Sa}.
-We then show that with a slight modification, whose ideas are already contained in Volterra's \cite{Vo} paper, our proof can be used to obtain Volterra's result for complete metric spaces, Theorem~\ref{T2}; in fact, we obtain a slightly stronger result than Volterra's as stated by Gauld \cite{G93} (Gauld mentions that his proof also works for compact metric spaces and our remark is that it works in the setting of complete metric spaces).
+There are proofs already that use the Nested Intervals theorem to prove that there is no function that is continuous only on the rational numbers, or on a countable dense set of real numbers, see e.g., Gauld \cite{G93}, Lee \cite{L}, and Saxe \cite{Sa}.
+We show that with a slight modification, whose ideas are already contained in Volterra's \cite{Vo} paper, our proof can be used to obtain Volterra's result for complete metric spaces, Theorem~\ref{T2}; in fact, we obtain a slightly stronger result than Volterra's as stated by Gauld \cite{G93}, which treats the case for functions defined on an interval (Gauld mentions that his proof also works for compact metric spaces and our remark is that it works in the setting of complete metric spaces).